 We have a forest health crisis in our state.
 And because of our forest health crisis, we are seeing more catastrophic wildfires.
 Hot, dry conditions coupled with diseased and dying forests are leading to explosive wildfires, which threaten our communities and fill our summer skies with smoke.

-In Eastern Washington alone, we have 2.7 million acres of unhealthy forest.
-That’s why, under the leadership of Public Lands Commissioner Hilary Franz, more than 33 organizations and agencies have come together to address our forest health crisis through a 20-Year Forest Health Strategic Plan.
-This plan, grounded in science, sets a bold goal of restoring 1.25 million acres of forest to healthily conditions, increasing fire resilience and better protecting our communities.
+In central and eastern Washington alone, we have 2.7 million acres of unhealthy forest.
+That’s why, under the leadership of Commissioner of Public Lands Hilary Franz, more than 33 organizations and agencies came together in 2017 to address the crisis with a 20-Year Forest Health Strategic Plan.
+This plan, grounded in science, sets a bold goal of restoring 1.25 million acres of forest to healthy conditions, increasing fire resilience and better protecting our communities.
 This ambitious scale of forest restoration is unprecedented in our state.

 By actively managing our forests – using strategies such as prescribed burns and thinning – we can restore forests to a more natural and resilient condition.
 We can bring our forests back to health, boost jobs in rural Washington, and reduce the threat of wildfires.

 The Department of Natural Resources is evaluating and prioritizing the restoration needs of our forests in central and eastern Washington and developing strategies to make them more resilient to wildfires, diseases, insect infestation, and the effects of climate change.
 Explore the interactive map below to learn more about DNR’s high-priority areas by clicking on them.
 Another layer on the map shows the level of wildfire risk in each forested watershed.
 Turn layers on and off using the “map layers” button in the upper right corner, and choose the “legend” button, also in the upper right corner, to see the legend for each layer.
 Click on the arrow at the bottom of the map to see the data.